Phoenix Union Bioscience High School: Campus

 Phoenix Union High School District received a $2.4 million small schools grant from the City of Phoenix to renovate Bioscience's existing historic McKinley building for a Bio-medical program.
 It includes administrative office, four classrooms, a library/community room and a student demonstration area.

-In 2014, Bioscience ranked number 27 on Best Education Degrees' "Most Amazing High School Campuses In The World" list.
-The list recognized 30 school campuses around the world for their impressive modern designs.
-Modernism was the designers' objective when designing the school, according to one of the architects Matt Johnson.
-Modernism in the school comes from being quipped with a solar charging station, which students can use to charge their electronic devices, and solar panels to provide the school with a portion of its power.
+In 2014, Bioscience ranked number 27 on the Best Education Degrees Web site's "Most Amazing High School Campuses In The World" list, ranked by their modern designs.
+The school has a solar charging station, and is partially powered by solar panels.